Florida State University College of Law Career Services

 • Information about the law school from whom you are requesting reciprocity:

 • The contact information for the career services staff responsible for processing reciprocity requests.
 If you cannot determine who that is, please call the law school’s career services office to determine who to send the request to.
-Include the name, phone number and email address of that person or office.
+Include the name, phone number, and email address of that person or office.

-• The link to the law school’s reciprocity policy
+• The link to the law school’s reciprocity policy.

-FSU Law Career Services allows approved students and graduates of other ABA accredited law schools (“requestors”) access to specified resources as follows:
+FSU Law Career Services allows approved students and recent graduates of other ABA accredited law schools (“requestors”) access to specified resources as follows:

 2. Requests must be made in writing by a career services administrator.
 These requests should be emailed to Dean Debra Henley and must contain:

-• Student/alumni full name
+• Student/alum's full name

-• Student/alumni email address and phone number
+• Student/alum's email address and phone number

-3. Services are available for three-months beginning on the date reciprocity is granted.
-We reserve the right to limit access and services available to the same access and services offered by the law school requesting reciprocity.*
+3. Services are available for three months beginning on the date reciprocity is granted.
+We reserve the right to limit access and services available to the same access and services offered by the law school requesting reciprocity.

 4. Requestors may view job posts on Symplicity.
 No counseling services or document review is provided.
 Requestors may not participate in on-campus or off-campus interviews, or attend any event hosted by Career Services.

-7. We may deny services to a law school exceeding a reasonable number of requests.
+6. Reciprocity is not available July through October, and during any time during which the requesting law school has closed reciprocity.
+We may deny services to a law school exceeding a reasonable number of requests.

-8. We may deny or revoke reciprocity privileges to any requester misusing the privileges or failing to comply with the policies of the Career Services Office.
+7. We may deny or revoke reciprocity privileges to any requester misusing the privileges or failing to comply with the policies of the Career Services Office.

-Any questions regarding this policy should be directed to:
+Questions regarding this policy should be directed to:

 Debra Henley, Associate Dean for Career Services and Professional Service